AlexMcBex/Node-npm/README.md

 - Import and export Node modules
 - Use npm to install and manage dependencies in projects and globally
 - Use Node to work with the file system
+- Explain the advantages of using promises over callbacks.
+- Rewrite node scripts using callbacks as scripts using promises.

 ## Preparation